Broken Heart Syndrome

 • Keeping your medical appointments for checkups and screenings.

 • Avoiding tobacco product use, recreational drug use and excessive alcohol use.
-(If you currently use these substances and want to quit, your healthcare provider can guide you to helpful resources.)
+(Your healthcare provider can guide you to resources to help you quit.)

 Outlook / Prognosis

-Yes.
-Broken heart syndrome (also known as takotsubo cardiomyopathy) is a temporary condition for most people.
-You’ll likely recover without any long-term heart problems because your heart muscle doesn’t have permanent damage.
-People usually make a full recovery a few days to a few weeks after a stress-induced event.
+Broken heart syndrome (takotsubo cardiomyopathy) is a temporary condition for most people.
+You’ll likely recover without any long-term heart problems.

 If an ongoing health problem — like stroke, asthma or seizures — triggered your broken heart syndrome event, check with your healthcare provider for help managing these health issues.